 First was the adoption of a carbon fee and dividend policy in Canada.

-Next came the Wentworth by-election which put climate policy firmly back on the campaign agenda and then elected a climate-literate Dr Kerryn Phelps to replace Malcolm Turnbull.
+Next came the Wentworth by-election which put climate policy firmly back on the campaign agenda and then elected a climate-literate Dr Kerryn Phelps to replace Malcolm Turnbull as MP for Wentworth.

 Then came announcements from 3 big mining and fossil fuel companies decrying government inaction and advocating a carbon tax.